Jaywalking: Causes

 Jaywalkers cross a congested street in Midtown Manhattan, 1973.

 People jaywalk for various reasons, including convenience, the expectation of the right to free movement of individuals, and sometimes even personal safety, generally to cross the street.
 Going to a crosswalk can require a long detour.

 Although cultural norms about jaywalking vary by locality, the practice cannot simply be explained by corresponding differences in law.
 For example, Copenhagen and New York City have historically had similar restrictions on jaywalking at signalised crosswalks, but the practice is far more common in New York.

-Pedestrians are often forced to walk outside crosswalks, when they are blocked by cars due to traffic congestion or drivers stopping too far forward.
+Pedestrians are often forced to walk outside crosswalks when they are blocked by cars due to traffic congestion or drivers stopping too far forward.
 The common practice of car-centric traffic-signal synchronisation produces green waves for motorists but not necessarily for pedestrians, who may encounter little or no conflicting traffic at cross streets where signals instruct them to wait.

 Pedestrians may dislike crossing at intersections for other reasons, such as discomfort dealing with traffic from several directions (whereas a jaywalker at a location distant from an intersection only needs to observe at most two directions of traffic), or wanting to avoid the extra air emissions generated by vehicles stopping and starting (given that vehicular emissions are significantly less when vehicles are moving at steady speeds).
 In rural and suburban areas, people may jaywalk due to a lack of sidewalks.
 Some pedestrians are unwilling to observe lengthy wait times at signals.
 They are also more likely to make "informal crossings" at wide roads, or at locations where formal crosswalks are too distant to be practical for them to use.

+In an academic study focused on behaviour in Montreal and Quebec City, for individual behaviour, holding a smartphone in one's hand reduces the probability of crossing on red.
+In contrast, looking at traffic was "over four times more associated with crossing illegally" than being distracted by a phone.

 Some crosswalk signals that require a pedestrian to push a button are unusable for orthodox Jews on the Shabbat.